 Vail Valley Anglers (VVA) manages Cordillera’s Fishing Program with its industry-endorsed guides.
 Educational programs, discounts on equipment and merchandise and a variety guide programs are offered.

 To obtain a fishing pass for Cordillera waters, property owners need to fill out this form.
 Upon approval, VVA will schedule an orientation; you can also pick up the current year fishing pass.
 The orientation class is for property owners to learn safety, rules and regulations and proper fish-handling techniques.

 Review 2021 River Parcel and Ponds Rules and Regulations.

 CMD-approved anglers are required to book reservations in advance with VVA.
 Please call 970-926-0900, stop by the shop or book online.

 Fishing is free to property owners and their family members (who have completed the one-time, fee-based orientation).

 A $150 fee for up to two people is required for a one-time orientation with a VVA guide.
 Please call VVA to schedule the orientation.

 Club at Cordillera members, who are not Cordillera property owners, must pay an annual $750 fee to access the Cordillera River Parcel.
-Checks should be made out to Cordillera Property Owners Association.
+Checks should be made out to Cordillera Metro District.
 They must also complete the one-time orientation with VVA.

 The fee for current Fly Fishing pass holders (up to two people) is $250, which includes approximately 3.5 hours of instruction and rod, reel, waders, boots, terminal tackle, flies and drinking water.